 Filetype, Download speeds, and Bitrates

-Since all of our music-capable software is created with Adobe's Flash plugin, the only music format you can use is MP3.
-Note that any music you purchase from iTunes will not be in this format, it will be in the AAC format, which is not natively compatible with the Flash plugin.
+Since all of our applications opt for simplicity, we only support MP3.
+Note that any music you purchase from iTunes will not be in this format, it will be in the AAC format, which is not natively compatible with the many browsers.

 Download speeds, and Bitrates